ds-wizard/guide/docs/more/development/document-templates/specification.rst

 Document Template Specification
 *******************************

-Each document template in |project_name| has metadata stored.
+Each document template in DSW has metadata stored.
 If developing locally with :doc:`./tdk`, you can find and manage them  in ``template.json`` file.
 In case of using :doc:`../../../application/document-templates/editors/index`, you can manage them on **Settings** tab.

 Specification Structure